Northern Expedition: Final offensive and capture of Beijing (May–December 1928)

-Deciding to avoid further confrontation with the Japanese, the NRA First Army continued its march north by going around Jinan to capture Dezhou on 13 May, while the NRA Second Army moved north along the Beijing–Hankou railway.
+Deciding to avoid further confrontation with the Japanese, the NRA First Army continued its march north by going around Jinan to capture Dezhou on 13 May 1928, while the NRA Second Army moved north along the Beijing–Hankou railway.
 Meanwhile, Yan Xishan's NRA Third Army proceeded toward Beijing from its base in Shanxi.
 The Second and Third armies met at Baoding on the North China Plain.
 While the Second Army besieged that city, the Third Army went north toward Zhangjiakou, gateway to Beijing.
 On 17 May, however, the forces of Zhang Zuolin launched a 200,000-man counter-offensive, forcing the First Army back and the Second Army 48 km south of Baoding.
 As fighting grew closer to Beijing, the Japanese sent a communique to both the NRA and Zhang, warning that any fighting in Manchuria would result in a Japanese intervention in that region.
 Zhang, weary of KMT propaganda that linked him with the Japanese massacre at Jinan, responded that he would "not recognize Japan's interest in Manchuria", compromising his position.
 With his troops demoralised, the momentum of the NPA counter-offensive fizzled out by 25 May, and the Third Army was able to capture Zhangjiakou on that day, and Nankou Pass on the next.
 With pressure growing on his vital railway links, Zhang gradually began to withdraw his troops from the North China Plain on 30 May.
 In the face of the NRA onslaught, and under pressure from the Japanese, Zhang decided to evacuate to Manchuria by train, leaving with his staff on 3 June.
-Early the next morning, a bomb planted by the Japanese Kwantung Army exploded under the train, killing Zhang in the so-called "Huanggutun incident".
+Early the next morning, on 4 June 1928, a bomb planted by the Japanese Kwantung Army exploded under the train, killing Zhang in the so-called "Huanggutun incident".
 His remaining forces, even further demoralised, crumpled under the pressure of the NRA advance.
 Sun Chuanfang unleashed the final blow to the NPA when he withdrew his troops from the defensive line and fled to Japanese-controlled Dairen on 4 June.
 On 6 June, the NRA Third Collective Army marched into Beijing, ending the Beiyang government.
 The other NRA armies would arrive in the Beijing area over the next few days.
 Zhang Zongchang subordinate Xu Yuanquan subsequently surrendered Tianjin to the NRA First Collective Army on 11 June.